mansam/fossbox/content/ramstush-journal-in-olpc.md

 Author: ramstush
 Tags: legacy, foss@rit
 Category: legacy
 Summary: FINALLY A BREAKTHROUGH!!!!
 Today was our second work from home Friday.
-This ...
+This time I was working from Cortland New York, about 2 hour away from RIT and the FOSSbox.
+My main mission continued throughout the week trying to get the Lemonade Stand Activity to create a journal entry.
+Previously, I had emailed a former surf member for some tips on how he worked with OLPC during his time with the FOSSbox.
+I was directed to his [Open Source Blog](http://blog.jlewopensource.com/) to research what he did wi ...

 FINALLY A BREAKTHROUGH!!!!
 Today was our second work from home Friday.
 This time I was working from Cortland New York, about 2 hour away from RIT and the